A typical Environment Bank impact assessment and biodiversity compensation scheme might follow these steps:

 2. If a biodiversity loss is calculated, then the developer is given a biodiversity deficit calculation to the value of, say, – 65 units impacting grassland.
 They therefore need to buy 65 grassland ‘conservation credits’ to compensate for their impacts.

-3. The Local Planning Authority agrees with the developer that planning consent can be granted with the conditioned requirement of an appropriate compensation scheme.
+3. The Local Planning Authority agrees with the developer that planning consent can be granted with the conditioned requirement of an appropriate offsetting scheme.

 4. Nearby, a farmer/conservation land manager has submitted to the registry a long-term management plan that will, if funded, deliver biodiversity gain of 70 credits.
 This calculation is also done by Environment Bank using the same Government metrics.

-5. When the two – developer’s compensation needs and land manager’s conservation objectives – are matched, the credits are bought and sold and money passes into the system to fund long-term conservation management.
+5. When the two – developer’s offsetting needs and land manager’s conservation objectives – are matched, the credits are bought and sold and money passes into the system to fund long-term conservation management.

-6. Fiscal and legal guarantees assure Local Planning Authorities that the compensation is deliverable and that their planning decisions will secure net biodiversity gain.
+6. Fiscal and legal guarantees assure Local Planning Authorities that the offset is deliverable and that their planning decisions will secure net biodiversity gain.

 Environment Bank arranges long-term monitoring of its’ projects.
 It is important to us that our work has a positive impact on UK wildlife habitats and biodiversity.